pdemeulenaer/databricks-poc-template/README.md

 Now you have the choice:

-1. **Empty template**: If you want to create a default empty template, you basically need to initiate your project like this:
+1. **Empty template**: If you want to create a default empty `dbx` template, you basically need to initiate your project like this:

 ```
 dbx init -p \